Isaiahg46/Voyage-Craft/README.md

 Live Demo can be seen here:

 ## Contact
-Fo+r any questions or feeback, don't hesitate to reach out:
+For any questions or feeback, don't hesitate to reach out:

 GitHub: Isaiahg46

 Email: